dcullifd/PAVO/README.md

 **'Seperate photos and videos'** is also an option.

 Once organisation options are selected the files can again be analysed, the organisation previewed and applied.
+This still might need some work so use with caution - no undo button yet!